 Outline specific skills, education, and special unique qualities.

 Create a computer-friendly copy.
-A Rich Text (.rtf) or Text (.txt) formatted resume can be easily e-mailed or uploaded to a resume database.
+A Portable Document Format (.pdf), Rich Text (.rtf) or Text (.txt) formatted resume can be easily e-mailed or uploaded to a resume database.
 Avoid graphics and templates as they often interfere with search capacities within electronic data bases.